Data Informed Residual Reinforcement Learning for High-Dimensional Robotic Tracking Control: Introduction

-\begin{itemize} \item A new formulation for the OTCPs of high-dimensional nonlinear systems is proposed to avoid using an assumed reference trajectory dynamics in the learning process.
-Thereby, the flexibility of the tracking control scheme towards varying tasks is extended. \item The intractable value function approximation problem of a high-dimensional system is conquered by solving multiple manageable low-dimensional subsystem value function approximation problems.
-The decoupled control technique endows our proposed tracking control scheme with scalability to systems in arbitrary dimensions. \item A laborious system identification process is avoided to achieve model-free tracking control by reusing the time-delayed signals to estimate the unknown model knowledge and the decoupled control related coupling terms. \end{itemize} The organization of this paper is as follows.
+The contributions of our work are summarized as follows. \begin{itemize} \item A data-efficient and scalable DR-RL based robotic tracking control scheme is proposed to be applicable to high-dimensional robots, which succeeds in experimental tasks where common RL methods are intractable. \item The formulated data-informed incremental subsystems offer latent models for the learning process to improve sample efficiency; present a mathematical description of the robotic movement for theoretical analysis; and allow for the application of parallel learning architecture to relieve computation complexity. \item The proofs of system stability and weight convergence are provided on the basis of the formulated incremental subsystems and the parallel learners utilized off-policy experience data. \end{itemize}

+The organization of this paper is as follows.
 Section \ref{section problem formulation} presents the problem formulation.
 Then, the development of incremental subsystems is shown in Section \ref{sec incremental subsystem}.
-Thereafter, Section \ref{section optimal tracking control} presents the proposed tracking control scheme.
-Section \ref{sec Approximate solutions} elucidates the approximate solution to the OTCP.
-The developed tracking control scheme is experimentally validated in Section \ref{section Experimental validation}.
+Thereafter, Section \ref{section optimal tracking control} presents the mechanism of the proposed robotic tracking control scheme.
+Section \ref{sec Approximate solutions} elucidates the approximate solution learned in parallel.
+The developed robotic tracking control policy is numerically and experimentally validated in Section \ref{sec simulation} and Section \ref{section Experimental validation}, respectively.
 Finally, the conclusion is drawn in Section \ref{section conclusion}.